backube/snapscheduler/docs/roadmap.md

 Longer-term roadmap items may not yet be tracked on the project board.
 Such items include:

-### Installation as a cluster-scoped operator

-Currently, the scheduler must be installed into each namespace where scheduling is desired.
-This is convenient for users (non-admins) who want to quickly add scheduling to their own namespace(s), but it is not convenient for an administrator who wishes to make scheduling available cluster-wide.

-This would enable installing snapscheduler once for the entire cluster, allowing it to watch and act on schedules in all namespaces.

 ### Cluster-wide schedule definitions

 This would introduce a the notion of a cluster-scoped snapshot schedule that